gjurgensen/gjurgensen.github.io/_posts/2021-11-13-FavoriteTactics.md

 Is this interpreted as `a using (b; c)`, or `(a using b); c)`?
 This depends on the precedence of the argument `b` to `a`.
 At tactic level 3, which we will use all throughout this post for consistency, it is parsed as `(a using b); c`.

-2. `define`
+# 2. `define`

-By and large, tactic are used to construct *opaque* terms.
+By and large, tactics are used to construct *opaque* terms.
 With the exception of tactics like `set` and `pose`, the definitions of most terms we add to our hypothesis list are completed forgotten; only their type is retained.
 Most often this is desirable, but occasionally we'd like to actually retain the definition of a term we build tactically.

 We introduce a family of such functions called `define`.
 The first version behaves much like assert.